sal55/langs/mfeatures.md

 But it is currently dropped as it requires a considerable effort.
 Also some features are problematical, or are not supported.
 (Also, unless Tiny C is used to compile the output file, compilation hits a brick wall as soon as gcc is invoked, as that compiler is much slower.)

 ### ASM Target
-This was the main target before mm could directly generate .exe or .obj files directly.
+This was the main target before mm could directly generate .exe \[or .obj\] files directly.
 It was in the syntax for my own very fast assembler (some 2M to 3M lines per second).
 Although no longer needed, it has handy for debugging, or for perusing the output.
 This is enabled using the -c option (use 'mm -help').

 The .asm output is again a single, monolithic file, which can actually be assembled into .exe or .obj - you need the 'AX' assembler/linker project, also written in M.

+### Generating .obj files

+These are needed when it is necessary to go beyond what mm can do itself.
+Eg. using external linkers, static linking with external libraries or C modules.
+It would be done using 'mm -obj', but I've found that that built in functionality was never properly adapted from the separate **ax** assembler.
+It can be done like this:
+    mm -c prog            # prog.m to prog.asm
+    ax -obj prog          # prog.asm to prog.obj

 ### M Syntax
 Originally inspired by Algol-68, but has evolved its own style.
 Best described by looking at example programs.

 ### Modules and Imports
 This is another big difference from C (and C++ is only now acquiring modules).
-M has no header files and has not nee for declarations as well as definitions.
+M has no header files and has no need for declarations as well as definitions.

 You define a function, variable, named constant, type, enum, macro etc in its own module.
 To export it, add a 'global' attribute in front, otherwise it is private to that module.